-The Registered Homes Manager and deputy manager work Monday to Friday 9a.m.-5 p.m. and an on-call system is available to staff outside office hours.
+The Registered Homes Manager and Deputy Managers work Monday to Friday 9a.m.-5 p.m. and an on-call system is available to staff outside office hours.

 9.5 Professional supervision arrangements for staff, educators and health care professionals